Skip to main content

 • graphics

-The graphics of the game are largely described as simplistic and reminiscent of 90s retro styles, often compared to 16-bit and Game Boy Advance visuals.
-While some players appreciate the nostalgic aesthetic, many criticize the artwork as bland or poorly executed, with inconsistent quality and animations.
-Overall, the graphics may appeal to fans of retro games, but they are generally considered sub-par by modern standards.
+The graphics of the game are generally described as simple and reminiscent of retro 8-bit and 16-bit styles, often compared to classic NES and SNES titles.
+While some players appreciate the nostalgic aesthetic, many criticize the artwork as bland or poorly executed, with inconsistent quality and a lack of polish.
+Overall, the visuals are seen as adequate for the game's style but fail to impress, with several reviewers noting that they detract from the overall experience.

 • “The graphics look good for a 16-bit style; some of the enemies are merely reskinned as you progress in the game, but others like dragons and ghosts make for a nice visual treat as you make your way through the game.”